Reparation

 REDRESS secures effective reparations for survivors through projects including:

-• Reparations for Ukraine.
-We are working with partners in Ukraine and around the world to explore potential legal routes for financial accountability and the delivery of reparations to victims affected by the conflict in Ukraine.
+- Reparation for victims in Ukraine.
+REDRESS is working together with partners in Ukraine and around the world to explore potential legal routes for financial accountability and the delivery of reparations to victims affected by the conflict in Ukraine.

-• Delivering Reparations in Practice.
-We work with national partners around the world to deliver effective reparation in practice to ensure that survivors of torture receive the different forms of reparations that they are entitled to.
+- Delivering reparations in practice.
+REDRESS works with national partners around the world to deliver effective reparations in practice.
+Through this work we ensure that survivors of torture receive the different forms of reparation that they are entitled to.

-• Istanbul Protocol.
-We supported the process to update the UN guidance on the investigation of torture, a key element of reparation.
-The updated version of the Istanbul Protocol was published on 29 June 2022.
+- Istanbul Protocol.
+We have supported a process to update the UN guidance on the investigation of torture, a key element of reparation.